bulletmark/edir/README.md

   --trash-program TRASH_PROGRAM
-                        trash program to use, default="trash-put" -c, --no-color        do not color rename/remove/copy messages -d, --dirnames        edit given directory names directly, not their contents
+                        trash program to use, default="trash-put" -c, --no-color        do not color rename/remove/copy messages -C, --no-invert-color
+                        do not invert the color to highlight error messages -d, --dirnames        edit given directory names directly, not their contents
   -F, --files           only show/edit files